terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 ### **2 Magical AI units**

 If you thought glacierbreeze was awesome (with its abilities to cool big rooms in no time using almost no energy and without requiring a hose to push hot air outside), then you ain't seen nothing yet.
 AI has
-- amazing capabilities (first and foremost real intelligence from a clocked binary state machine) and
+- amazing capabilities (first and foremost real intelligence from a clocked binary state machine that will soon reach super-human AGI intelligence!) and
-- very low costs (if you really understand just how much computing you can get with a $20 a month GPT description, then you realize that someone is for some reason giving you a huge discount... but why, and for how long?).
+- very low costs (computing a single token on GPT-3 required up to a million billion (10^15) FP calculations... and I pay $20/month for GPT to generate massive numbers of tokens).

 <br>

 #### **2.1 Amazing capabilities**